pbosetti/mightex/README_binary.md

 The folder `interfaces/wrappers` contains [SWIG](http://swig.org)-generated interface files for compiling binary extension libraries for Lua, Python, and Ruby.

+Look at the source [README file](https://github.com/pbosetti/mightex/#readme) for how to quickly build and use the Python wrapper.

 ## How to compile the examples

 ### Linux